 Encourages them to fill out and send in a LIS application

-We automatically reassign people who:
+SSA automatically reassign people who:

 -